jeffreykegler/old_kollos/notes/design/sequence.md

 ## Eliminate separated open ranges

-As a result of the above steps, all open ranges now have a minimum of exactly 1.
+As a result of the above steps, all ranges now have a minimum of exactly 1.

 If we have
 ```